-Leica S-E Typ 006 versus Nikon D810
+Leica S-E Typ 006 vs Nikon D810

-The Leica S-E (Typ 006) and the Nikon D810 are two professional cameras that were announced, respectively, in September 2014 and June 2014.
+The Leica S-E (Typ 006) and the Nikon D810 are two professional cameras that were officially introduced, respectively, in September 2014 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (S-E Typ 006) and a full frame (D810) sensor.
-The Leica has a resolution of 37.5 megapixel, whereas the Nikon provides 36.2 MP.
+The Leica has a resolution of 37.5 megapixels, whereas the Nikon provides 36.2 MP.